ymeine/atpackager/lib/visitors/readme.md

 The list above is ordered, since all these properties are processed in this order, with any of the possible override.
 So for instance listed forbidden globals have precedence over allowed one.

-Now here are the lists of globals per category:
+Here are the lists of globals per category:

 * Standard (`allowStdJSGlobals`):
 	* [`Math`](http://devdocs.io/javascript/global_objects/math)